-Parent Responsibilities
+Parent/Guardian Responsibilities

-- If a student is to be absent from school, a phone call (614-986-9974) or email (attendance@artcollegeprep.org) to the attendance office from a parent or guardian is required. - Important Note: Contacting the student's teacher or counselor does not count as contact to the school.
-The attendance office must be notified. - If no parent or guardian call is received, a signed note from a parent or guardian is required upon the student's return to school, outlining the reason for the absence. - If a note or call is not received within 24 hours of the absence, the absence will remain unexcused, will count towards truancy and may result in the implementation of an Absent Intervention Plan. - The parent/guardian may be called for clarification or asked to provide documentation regarding the absence. - It is imperative that parents support the importance of school attendance by not asking for or supporting unnecessary absences. - Do not call or text your student while they are in class.
-In case a student contacts you regarding illness or early pickup, please call the school to verify at 614-986-9974.
+- If a student is to be absent from school, the parent/guardian is required to call (614-986-9974) or email (attendance@artcollegeprep.org). - If no parent/guardian call is received, a signed note from a parent or guardian is required upon the student's return to school, outlining the reason for the absence. - If a note or call is not received within 24 hours of the absence, the absence will remain unexcused, will count towards truancy, and may result in the implementation of an Absence Intervention Plan. - The parent/guardian may be called for clarification or asked to provide documentation regarding the absence. - It is imperative that parents support the importance of school attendance by not requesting or supporting unnecessary absences. - Please do not call or text your student while they are in class.
+In case of an emergency of if your student contacts you regarding illness, please call the school to verify at 614-986-9974.